IBSim/VirtualLab/docs/source/examples/X-ray_imaging.rst

 .. _Xray_Example1:

-Example X: First X-ray Simulations with GVXR
+Example 1: First X-ray Simulations with GVXR
 ********************************************

 In this first example we will demonstrate how to simulate a single X-Ray